 Reports were received at each meeting outlining performance against the Mental Health (Wales) Measure 2010.
-For adult services (generally provided by the Mental Health and Learning Disability Delivery Unit) the health board showed strong performance across all measures.
-For CAMHS services (which are provided by Cwm Taf as a commissioned service), performance has been more variable.
-The greatest challenge to CAMHS performance is the small size of the delivery teams and their vulnerability to staff shortages.
-However, the Committee has received assurances that robust plans are in place with Cwm Taf to deliver a more sustainable service.
+For adult services (generally provided by the Mental Health and Learning Disability Delivery Unit) the health board showed strong performance across all measures overall.
+During the period, there was a slight dip in Part 2 compliance (which relates to Care and Treatment Plans), but members felt assured action was being undertaken within the delivery unit to address the performance.

+For CAMHS (child and adolescent mental health services, which are provided by Cwm Taf Morgannwg University Health Board as a commissioned service), performance has been more variable.